-Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using the Azure portal

 Monitor health and logs

-When you created the cluster, container insights monitoring was enabled.
+When you created the cluster, Azure Monitor for containers was enabled.
 This monitoring feature provides health metrics for both the AKS cluster and pods running on the cluster.
-For more information on container health monitoring, see Monitor Azure Kubernetes Service health.

 It may take a few minutes for this data to populate in the Azure portal.
 To see current status, uptime, and resource usage for the Azure Vote pods, browse back to the AKS resource in the Azure portal, such as myAKSCluster.
 You can then access the health status as follows: